eevgeniy86/cataloger-of-walking-routes/README.md

 4. Constructing and providing to the user hiperlink on mapping service (google.Maps, yandex.Maps, 2gis, etc.) for the requested route
 5. Functioning of the service as a social network for walkers - the possibility of user registration and authorization, route exchenge, ratings and comments (plans for the distant future)
 In its initial form, the service provides a rest api for interacting with it, in the future I would like to make a simple web interface.

+## Done now

+1. Saving of route from url (only yandex) via rest api
+2. Scheduled calculation of route length by data from OSRM
+3. Scheduled getting nearest to route endpoints public transport stops
+4. Rest api for routes
+5. Integrational tests for routes (only positive scenarios)

+## Future plans

+1. Scheduled calculation of total ascent and descent height on the route - according to OSRM data
+2. Scheduled getting of distances from route endpoints and public transport stops
+3. Maintaining of different mapping services urls (google, 2gis, etc.)
+4. Refactoring rest api to full functionality
+5. More integration and unit tests for all the functionality
+6. Global code refactoring
+7. Multiple users functionality:
+   - Authorization and roles
+   - User profiles
+   - Commenting, ratings, compilations of routes
+8. Web-interfaces
+9. etc.

 ## Specification (actual)
 ### DB scheme